 Democratic candidate for mayor

-During her campaign, Parker promised to hire 300 more police officers, including community officers, and restore “constitutional” stop-and-frisk.
+She also promised to hire 300 more police officers, including community officers, and restore “constitutional” stop-and-frisk.
 She also put forth the idea of making school year-round, and, like the other candidates, vowed to support small businesses along neighborhood corridors and increase affordable housing.

-More on Cherelle Parker on City Council
+Cherelle Parker on City Council

-- SHE PARTNERED WITH COMMUNITY COLLEGE OF PHILADELPHIA to establish the small business training program, Power Up Your Business.
+- PARTNERED WITH COMMUNITY COLLEGE OF PHILADELPHIA to establish the small business training program, Power Up Your Business.

-- PARKER HAS CHAMPIONED HOME FIXES TO HELP STABILIZE NEIGHBORHOODS.
+- CHAMPIONED HOME FIXES TO HELP STABILIZE NEIGHBORHOODS.
 She and Council President Darrell Clarke developed Restore, Repair, Renew to help homeowners access low-interest home improvement loans.
 She is also credited with increasing the Realty Transfer Tax by .1 percent in order to borrow $100 in bonds to eliminate backlog within income-based home repair programs.

-- SHE SOUGHT TO PROTECT NEIGHBORHOODS FROM EFFECTS OF DEVELOPMENT by creating a bill that requires them to complete a Project Information Form to let neighbors know about the environmental and other impacts of their proposed projects in communities.
+- SOUGHT TO PROTECT NEIGHBORHOODS FROM EFFECTS OF DEVELOPMENT by creating a bill that requires them to complete a Project Information Form to let neighbors know about the environmental and other impacts of their proposed projects in communities.

-- SHE CHAMPIONED THE NEIGHBORHOOD SAFTEY AND COMMUNITY POLICING PLAN, which calls for adding 300 beat and bike police officers to the force, tackling quality of life issues, and increasing community engagement.
+- CHAMPIONED THE NEIGHBORHOOD SAFTEY AND COMMUNITY POLICING PLAN, which calls for adding 300 beat and bike police officers to the force, tackling quality of life issues, and increasing community engagement.
 She also backed up Council President Clarke’s call to reinstate stop-and-frisk, legally.

-- SHE CALLED OUT KENNEY DIRECTLY AFTER HIS JULY 4 COMMENTS about being tired of gun violence.
+- CALLED OUT KENNEY DIRECTLY AFTER HIS JULY 4 COMMENTS about being tired of gun violence.
 Later, she publicly recounted telling him that, “If you can feel this way, imagine how Philadelphians who don’t have the ability to check out feel on a daily basis.”
 She also referred to Kenney’s statement as “asinine.”

 Videos featuring Cherelle Parker